toster11100/cataas/readme.md

 ## Cataas

-Cataas is a simple command-line application that downloads cat images from the internet and saves them to your computer.
+Cataas is a simple command line application that downloads cat images from [cataas.com](https://cataas.com/#/) and saves them to your computer.

 ### Features
 - Save the cat images to your computer for use in your own projects